 How to Reject Receipts and Collect Your Data

-Most fleet invoices will include subtotals by driver, vehicle, fuel type and department, in addition to the total invoice amount.
+Most invoices will include subtotals by driver, vehicle, fuel type and department, in addition to the total invoice amount.
 This eliminates the need to add up receipts, and determining company fuel spend for a given period becomes much faster.
 And, because invoices are available electronically, by email, or online, accounting teams can easily access historical data.

-For added convenience, many fuel card companies provide custom reports to organize fueling data however you need.
+For added convenience, many companies provide custom reports to organize fueling data however you need.
 Reports can highlight specific groups of drivers and vehicles for fleet monitoring, company audits or tax filing purposes.
 Reports are often available for custom time periods to accommodate the needs of various management and department personnel.

 Topic: Fleet Fuel Cards